MentalVelocity/slate/source/index.html.md

 ```

 > Make sure to replace `my_api_key` with your API key, which can be obtained by logging into <a href="https://app.linksense.io/" target="_blank">https://app.linksense.io</a>.

-LinkSense authenticates API requests by validating an API key that must be passed with each API call.
-We use the built-in HTTP basic authentication scheme supported by most HTTP libraries.
-Use your login email as the username and the API key as the password.